Gauss sums and the maximum cliques in generalized Paley graphs of square order: Background and overview of the paper

-Several different authors have succeeded in using character sum to study generalized Paley graph; see for example \cite{WA}, \cite{SC}, \cite{NW}.
-The character sum approach to tackle the estimates of clique number also looks promising since Conjecture \ref{PC2} would immediately imply a much better upper bound.
-Unfortunately, at the moment we do not understand Conjecture \ref{PC} and Conjecture \ref{PC2} very well; even the case $|A|\sim |B|\sim p^{\frac12}$ for inequality~(\ref{Paley}) is unknown (see \cite{Kar} for a related discussion).
+We remarked that several different authors have succeeded in using character sums to study generalized Paley graphs; see for example \cite{AY, SC}.
+The character sum approach to tackle the estimates of clique number looks promising since Conjecture \ref{PC} would immediately imply a much better upper bound.
+Unfortunately, at the moment we do not understand Conjecture \ref{PC} very well; even the case $|A|\sim |B|\sim p^{\frac12}$ for inequality~(\ref{Paleya}) is unknown (see \cite{Kar} for a related discussion).

-For our purpose, we should instead consider the finite field analog of Conjecture \ref{PC2}.
-The case $\delta>1/2$ has been confirmed by Theorem \ref{t1.3}.
-However, as Chung \cite{Chung} remarked, the case $\delta< 1/2$ will no longer hold due to subfield obstructions.
-This again indicates a technical difficulty to improve the trivial upper bound of $\omega\big(GP(q,d)\big)$ when $q$ is a proper prime power.